eProsima/AML-IP/amlip_docs/rst/user_manual/nodes/status.rst

 This node kind does require **few interaction** with the user once it is running.
 User must start and stop this node as desired using methods :code:`process_status_async` and :code:`stop_processing`.
 Also, user must yield a callback (function) that will be executed with every |status| message received.
-By destroying the node every internal entity is correctly destroyed (if running, it stops automatically).
+By destroying the node it stops if running, and every internal entity is correctly destroyed.

 Steps
 -----